gram-blogposts/staging/_posts/2024-06-30-graphormer.md

     - Red nodes - $$ \{0, 1, 1, 2, 3, 3\} $$
     - Blue nodes - $$ \{1, 0, 1, 1, 2, 2\} $$

-What is important is not that red and blue nodes have a different SPD set, <u><i>but that these two types of nodes have different SPD sets across the two graphs</i></u>, this signal can help the model distinguish the two graphs and is the reason why Graphormer is better than 1-WL test limited architectures.
+What is important is not that red and blue nodes have a different SPD set, <u><i>but that these two types of nodes have different SPD sets across the two graphs</i></u>.
+This signal can help the model distinguish the two graphs and is the reason why Graphormer is better than 1-WL test limited architectures.
 {% enddetails %}

 More importantly, Fact 3 implies that Graphormer allows the flow of <i>Global</i> (and Local) information within the network.